 Ten secondary schools across Merseyside were chosen to take part in the pilot MVP programme during the academic year 2020/21.
-At the time of writing implementation had begun in nine out of the ten schools with:
+At the time of writing, implementation had begun in nine out of the ten schools with:

-- 18 school staff, from nine schools had received the two-day MVP training from the MYA school development officers; - 71 mentors from seven schools had received the two-day MVP training from MYA school development officers; - 25 mentors from three schools had commenced delivery of the programme to mentees; and, - Approximately 260 mentees from three schools had received at least one session.
+- 18 school staff, from nine schools having received the two day MVP training from the MYA school development officers; - 147 mentors from nine schools having received the two day MVP training from MYA school development officers; - 111 mentors from seven schools having commenced delivery of the programme to mentees; - Approximately 830 mentees from seven schools having received at least one session; and, - Approximately 330 mentees from two schools having received all five sessions.

 Programme implementation was originally envisaged to have been complete (i.e. all schools have staff and mentors trained and delivered the minimum five MVP sessions to mentees) by March 2021.
 However COVID-19 and associated school closures at various points of the 2020/21 academic year caused significant disruption to implementation.
 Despite this, school development officers were still able to complete some staff and mentor training virtually.
 This meant that when schools reopened programme implementation with mentees was ready to begin.
 However, even once schools reopened, there was still some difficulties with communication and engagement with some schools.
-The additional work load on staff and other priorities when children returned to school was perceived by the school development officers to be a factor in these communication problems.
-However, the VRP education lead was able to support communication between the school and school development officers and at the time of writing the remaining schools had dates booked in for their staff training.
+The additional workload on staff and other priorities when children returned to school was perceived by the school development officers to be a factor in these communication problems.
+However, the VRP education lead was able to support communication between the school and school development officers and by the end of the 2020/21 academic year only one of the ten pilot schools had not started any part of implementation, and seven schools had begun delivery of the sessions to mentees.